smeetinc/alx-system_engineering-devops/0x00-shell_basics/README.md

 created a symbolic link with __ls __ to /bin/ls
-copy only new html files to parent directory move files with uppercase name to tmp/u remove files ending with ~
+copy only new html files to parent directory move files with uppercase name to tmp/u remove files ending with ~ create three dictories within one another forming a tree architecture